Warbo/chriswarbo-net/projects/activecode/index.md

 cat hideCss
 ```

-If you're using LaTeX you can use `if` statements to skip over the block:
+If you're using LaTeX you can use `if` statements to skip over the block (it
+will still be executed, but the result won't be rendered):

 ````
 \iffalse